andrewacashner/hearingfaithms/chapters/chapter-2.md

 Church's teaching, obeying that Word, and encountering Christ who was the Word.
-The absolute center of the Church's teaching, according to the catechism, was found in Christ's own words in John 17:3, "This is eternal life, that you should know the only true God, and the one whom he sent, Jesus Christ" [@Catholic:Catechismus1614, 6: "Hæc est vita æterna, vt cognoscant te solùm verum Deum, & quem misisti, Iesum Christum."].
+The absolute center of the Church's teaching, according to the catechism, was found in Christ's own words in John 17:3, "This is eternal life, that you should know the only true God, and the one whom he sent, Jesus Christ."
+[@Catholic:Catechismus1614, 6: "Hæc est vita æterna, vt cognoscant te solùm verum Deum, & quem misisti, Iesum Christum."]
 All the Church's teachers should exert themselves to the end that

 > the faithful should know and love from the heart Jesus Christ, and him